mt-empty/shortcut-c-client/Readme.md

 Bugs: open an issue here.

-New features: open an issue here, feel free to send a pull request with the included feature.
+New features: open an issue here or feel free to send a pull request with the included feature.